Therapy for women who look like they have it together but feel overwhelmed inside.

 Our Session Types

-• I provide Empowerment group services to reach more individuals experiencing similar challenges.
+I provide group services to reach more individuals experiencing similar challenges.

 “Keep dreaming and striving for everything you want to be in life.
 Don’t let the naysayers stop your shine or attempt to detour you from your purpose.
 Find peace, love and joy in the journey trusting in your authentic self.” -Charlene McCleoud, LCSW